 - ADU (Accessory Dwelling Unit).
 A complete, independent place to live, sleep, eat, cook, and bathe, with an exterior entry separate from the primary dwelling.
 An ADU does not have an internal connection with the primary dwelling. - JADU (Junior ADU).
 A living space no more than 500 square feet in size, fully contained inside the walls of the primary dwelling.
 The bathroom can be private or shared with the primary dwelling.
 An efficiency kitchen must be provided.
-A JADU has a separate exterior entry and internal circulation to the primary dwelling.
+A JADU has an exterior entry separate from the primary dwelling and an internal connection with the primary dwelling.